anelendata/dbt_docstring/README.md

 ## How does it work?

-dbtdocstr command scans .sql files under dbt's models directories and look for a block that begins with ```` ```dbt```` and end with ```` ``` ````.
+dbtdocstr command scans .sql files under dbt's models directories, folder directories and look for a block that begins with ```` ```dbt```` and end with ```` ``` ````.
 Inside the block you can write the content of the models section of schema.yml corresponding to the current table as specified in